Vonage/vivid/components/data-grid/readme.md

 - configuration / customization
 - data

+Additionally there is a set of APIs of more general nature, like Events API.

 #### Data API

 More formal description of these APIs found below in the Grid Configuration / Customization / Management section.